farawell/farawell/README.md

 ### Hi👋 I'm John Park
 I’m an undergraduate at KAIST, double majoring in Electrical Engineering (EE) and Computer Science (CS).

-I’m interested in building AI system that can be applied in the field of robotics—how machines can perceive, interpret and act in our world based on complex, multi-modal sensory data.
+I’m interested in building AI system that can be applied in the field of robotics—how machines can perceive and interpret our world based on sensory data of multi-modality.
 My focus lies in the **software and algorithmic aspects** of robotics, rather than hardware.

 I believe that true robotic innovation begins with **multi-modal perception**: systems that can robustly **understand their surroundings** by integrating multiple sensory modalities.
 Think about it—humans don’t rely solely on vision (While it's the most important information); we use every part of our sensory system altogether.

 ## **Research Interests**
 While I continue refining my specific research direction, my current interests include:
 * Embodied AI
-* Large Multimodal Models (LMMs)
+* 3D Scene Understanding
-* Foundation Models
+* Computer Vision
-* Representation Learning
+* Multi-modal Learning

 ## **Education**
 ▪︎ **<a href="https://www.kaist.ac.kr/en/">KAIST</a>**, Daejeon, South Korea [Feb 2019 ~ Aug 2025 (Expected)]